Last updated

 inputs

-object, contains the user defined rule statetype
+object, contains the user defined rule state

-string, indicates how the rule was invoked (eithertimer
+string, indicates how the rule was invoked (either timer

-object, see data source propertiesdevice
+object, see data source properties

-object, see device propertiesproperties
+object, see device properties

 object, contains the user defined properties of the custom logic block